18F/foia-recommendations/schemas.md

 # FOIA Schemas

-These are works-in-process as we evaluate opportunities for interoperability amongst the various existing applications in the FOIA ecosystem.
+These are works-in-process as we evaluate opportunities for interoperability amongst the various existing applications and processes in the FOIA ecosystem.

+The first schema describes a means for agencies to describe their existing FOIA processes and systems.

-We delineate two request schemas because there are two distinct perspectives on the data: one for creating a request, and another for tracking a request.
+The second two schemas describe a single request at different points in time.
+We delineate two request schemas because there are two distinct perspectives on the
+data: one for creating a request, and another for tracking a request.
 The first is a subset of the second.

 ## FOIA metadata JSON file